chriswebb09/To-Do-List-Extension-ios-0616/README.md

 	* Add a button for users to click to add subitems
 	* The sublist should show the name of the subitem
 	* Users should be able to check them off
+	* They should be able to swipe to delete
 	* Be mindful of the reuse identifiers as this is what will separate the info type in each cell
 * Add a new view controller to storyboard and connect it to a view controller class `SubItemDetailViewController`
 	* Add fields for user to input information for subitem